Houdini 22.0 Nodes Geometry nodes

 Change Color

-When on, overrides the current color of the specified point or points' control shapes with the new specified Color.
+When turned on, overrides the color of the Group's control shapes with Color.

 Color

-Defines the vector color override for the specified Group's control shapes.
+When Change Color is turned on, this is the color override for the Group's control shapes.
 The color is applied as a primitive attribute to the control shapes.

 Shape Template

-Determines the settings for the shape template file supplied on the third input (shape template input) on this node.
-The shape template is an external file that contains the controls shapes you want to use with your input skeleton.
-These parameters are only available when there is a third input detected.
+These parameters determine the settings for the shape template file provided on the third input (Shape Template input).
+The shape template is an external file that contains the controls shapes you want to use with the input skeleton.

 Target Joints

-Specifies the target points you want to apply the shape template to.
+The target points to apply the shape template to.
 The default * value selects all the points in the input skeleton.

 Template Joints

-Specifies the template points (and therefore their assigned control shapes) that you want to transfer to your input skeleton (input 1) or specified Target Joints.
+The template points (and therefore, their assigned control shapes) to transfer to your input skeleton (first input) or Target Joints.
 The default * value selects all the template points in the supplied shape template.

 Match By